-Taunton Deane Partnership College (TDPC) is a Pupil Referral Unit (PRU).
+Taunton Deane Partnership College (TDPC) is a Pupil Referral Unit (PRU) for 5-16 year olds.
 Students come to us through 2 routes.
 Either as statutory cases or through partnership work with the local schools.

 Partnership referral work is currently being further developed by the LA, PRU and schools.
 The aim is for TDPC to support local schools with a view to as many young people as possible in the local area being able to remain in mainstream school.